tc39/proposal-structs/README.md

 All structs have the following properties:
 - Opaque storage like plain objects.
 Not aliasable via `ArrayBuffer` or `SharedArrayBuffer`.
 - Sealed instances.
 The engine must be able to fix a layout that is unchanging.
-- Immutable prototype chain.
-Prototypes themselves must be sealed, frozen, or `null`.
+This implies that all superclasses must also be structs.
+- Transitively immutable [[Prototype]] slot.
+A struct instance's [[Prototype]] slot is immutable, as are the [[Prototype]] slot of every object on its prototype chain.

 Shared structs have the following additional properties:
 - Only data fields are allowed.
 Getters, setters, and methods are disallowed.
+- All superclasses must be shared structs.
 - Shared structs only reference other primitives or shared structs.
-One consequence is that the prototype chain must be transitively shared structs or `null`.
-- Shared structs default to `null` prototype.
+- Shared structs throw on accessing the [[Prototype]] slot.
 - Shared structs do not have a `.constructor` property.

 This proposal is intended to be minimal.